 In this revenue environment, with current cost pressures, in order to maintain services, in the opinion of the Chief Financial Officer, it is important to fully appropriate the allowable property tax levy, to capture to the extent possible the cost of services through imposing user fees, to be judicious in appropriating balance sheet reserves, and to replenish these reserves when possible.
-However, many taxpayers and residents have been harmed by the recession and its aftermath effects, and concerns for these constituents have been manifested in the emergence of a local "low tax" advocacy group and in the reluctance of elected officials to levy increases in taxes or impose some needed fee increases.
-In FY 2013, the City Council did not appropriate the full property tax levy allowed by law; the amount of \$1.0 million was not levied.
-The city council, rather than appropriating that sum as requested to the City's stabilization fund, disapproved the appropriation in order to slightly reduce the levy amount.
-In FY 2015, a new Mayor who was elected on a pledge to restrict property tax increases, did not recommend at all the appropriation of about \$2.5 million in allowable tax levy.
-In FY 2016, that same amount of about \$2.5 million in allowable property tax levy again was not appropriated.
-These revenues are not permanently lost; they are available for appropriation in future years.
+However, many taxpayers and residents have been harmed by the recession and its aftermath effects, and concerns for these constituents have been manifested in the emergence of local "low tax" advocacy and in the reluctance of elected officials to levy increases in taxes or impose some needed fee increases.
+While the city fully appropriated its levy limit in FY 18, from FY 2016 through FY 2017, the total amount of \$7,834,585 in property taxation allowed to be levied under the law without a voter referendum, in fact was not appropriated.
+While the benefit of these revenues for those particular years has been foregone, the revenues were not permanently lost; they are available for appropriation in future years, and in fact, they were appropriated in FY 18.
 However the benefit of adding these revenues to the city's reserves has been permanently lost.
-In the opinion of the CFO, this would have been a wise strategy and would have created a badly needed increase to reserves of about \$6 million from the FY 13, FY15 and FY 16 tax levy authority.
-The FY 2017 budget has not been prepared; it is uncertain whether the full levy will be appropriated.
+In the opinion of the CFO, this would have been a wise strategy and would have created a badly needed increase to reserves of about \$7.8 million.
+The FY 2019 budget has not been prepared, and so the amount of the FY 19 property tax levy is not known at this writing.

 The City's recreation and renewable energy enterprise funds are partially self-supporting through fees, and two of the utility enterprise funds (sewer, and refuse) are currently fully self-supporting.
 The water enterprise fund for years was self-supporting.
 It no longer is self-supporting.
-No utility fee increases have been adopted by the City Council for several years, even though for the past several years, water fee increases were requested.
-As a result, the general fund has had to carry some of the water fund's costs, Capital spending has also suffered as a result.
-The Water Commission again requested an increase for FY 2016, this time for 30 % for July 1, 2015.
-The city council ultimately approved a 10 % increase for January 1, 2016, followed by two additional 10 % increases at the beginning of calendar years 2017 and 2018.
-The revenue from these increases will improve matters, but will not allow for full need capital budgeting, nor will it allow for full operating self-sufficiency.
-In FY 2016, the city council did authorize some increases to other departmental fees, licenses, and permits set by ordinance to recover inflation from the decade since the last increase.
+No utility fee increases were adopted by the City Council for several years, even though for the many of the past years, water fee increases were requested.
+As a result, the general fund has had to carry some of the water fund's costs.
+Capital spending has also suffered as a result.
+The city council ultimately approved a 10 % increase for January 1, 2016, followed by two additional 10 % increases at the beginning of calendar years 2017 and 2018, with a final increase of 2.5 % scheduled for January 1, 2019.
+The revenue from these increases will improve matters, but will not allow for the full need for capital budgeting, nor will it allow for full operating self-sufficiency.
+In FY 2017, the city council did authorize some increases to other departmental fees, licenses, and permits set by ordinance to recover inflation from the decade since the last increase.